LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 -Stuffs here are all personal ~~crap~~ opinions of ShaSha</br> -This article is applicable to all gamers regardless of how much you spend on this game</br>
 -This article won't cover 1+1=? questions, so you must have a basic understanding of how to play this game</br>
+-I assuming you guys are really ~~addict~~ dedicated to this game and surely finish all quests & dungeons lol</br>
 -Checkout my youtube channel to explore more!!!
-Clan Members please support! </br> [ShaSha's Youtube Channel](https://www.youtube.com/channel/UCSKVOoMz8xz9YY_3GXrEToA)
+Will update if got time </br> [ShaSha's Youtube Channel](https://www.youtube.com/channel/UCSKVOoMz8xz9YY_3GXrEToA)